Method

 States

-To calculate states’ annual contribution to military funding to Israel, we took each state’s federal income tax amount and divided it by the total federal income tax amount of the United States, as reported by the IRS in FY2020, to find the percentage of income tax from each state.
-Then we multiplied that percentage by the total federal annual allocation of military funding to Israel.
+To calculate states’ contribution to military funding to Israel, we took each state’s federal income tax amount and divided it by the total federal income tax amount of the United States, as reported by the IRS in FY2020, to find the percentage of income tax from each state.
+Then we multiplied that percentage by the total federal allocation of military funding to Israel in the year 2024 (at least $17.9 billion).

 Cities

-To calculate cities’ annual contribution, we used data reported by the US Census Bureau in its 2021 American Community Survey (ACS) (5-Year Estimate) according to the SimpleMaps cities database.
-We took the the annual amount of U.S. military funding to Israel ($3,800,000,000) and divided it by the total households in the U.S. to find the average amount paid to Israel per household.
-We then multiplied that figure by the number of households in each city to determine the annual contribution for taxpayers in that city through their federal tax dollars.
+To calculate cities’ contribution, we used data reported by the US Census Bureau in its 2021 American Community Survey (ACS) (5-Year Estimate) according to the SimpleMaps cities database.
+We took the 2024 amount of U.S. military funding to Israel (at least $17,900,000,000) and divided it by the total households in the U.S. to find the average amount paid to Israel per household.
+We then multiplied that figure by the number of households in each city to determine the contribution for taxpayers in that city through their federal tax dollars.

 BUDGETARY TRADE-OFFS